In This Article

-If you’ve come across a piece of decorative pressed glass with rich iridescent color, you were likely handling carnival glass.
+If you come across a piece of decorative pressed glass with rich, iridescent color, you are likely handling carnival glass—or a more expensive piece of art glass.
 Carnival glass is collectible glassware from the early 20th century that was eventually given away at carnivals when it started to go out of fashion.
 Some families viewed the glass as a keepsake, and others tossed the pieces away without much thought.

 Today, carnival glass is an affordable collectible that can brighten up a curio cabinet.
-Most patterns on the market are relatively common and inexpensive, but there are also some rare and highly prized pieces.
+Most patterns on the market are relatively common and inexpensive, but there are also some rare, highly prized pieces.
 This article will help you identify carnival glass with more confidence and accuracy.

 Most carnival glass was made in America between 1908 and 1918 by companies like Fenton Art Glass and Northwood Glass.
-Fenton initially called the glass Iridill well before companies gave it away at carnivals.
+Fenton initially called the glass Iridill well before it became known as carnival glass.
 As the accessible glassware became more popular, other companies like Dugan and Millersburg eventually followed suit, and production continued through the early 1930s.

 Fenton, the pioneer of Iridill Glass, wanted to create an affordable rival to iridescent art glass from companies like Steuben.
-Some people referred to this new carnival glass as “poor man’s Tiffany” since companies mass-produced it.
+Some people called this new carnival glass “poor man’s Tiffany” since companies mass-produced it at affordable prices.

-To create the rich iridescent sheen, glass manufacturers added chemicals to pressed glass (either colored or clear) before firing it.
-This iridescent sheen was inexpensive to produce and served as a knockoff for more expensive art glass like Steuben or Quezal.
+To create the rich iridescent sheen, manufacturers added chemicals to pressed glass (colored or clear) before firing it.
+This iridescent sheen was inexpensive to produce and a knockoff for more expensive art glass like Steuben or Quezal.